Text

 Notes and reference marks

-Notes are to be consigned to the foot of the page (BCV, CCV) or per chapter at the end of the volume (ECV).
+Notes are to be consigned to the foot of the page.

-Reference marks are to be inserted only with the Word [Insert] > [Note] > [footnote] tool for BCV, CCV and SCV or [endnote] for ECV, with continuous "Automatic" numbering.
+Reference marks are to be inserted only with the Word [Insert] > [Note] > [footnote] tool with continuous "automatic" numbering.

 Literature references are to be cited according to the Instructions for remittal of literature references.
 Any arguments or comments must be written clearly and concisely.